nextcloud/cookbook/docs/user/index.md

 ## Starting with Cookbook

 Before creating your first recipe, you should decide where your recipes and pictures will be stored.
 All files will be accessible in your Nextcloud file manager.

-- Recipe's directory : check in the *Parameters* of Cookbook, in the low left corner, in which directory they will be stored on Nextcloud.
+- Recipe's directory: check in the *Parameters* of Cookbook, in the low left corner, in which directory they will be stored on Nextcloud.
-- Pictures directory : it's also a good idea to create a directory to gather all Cookbook pictures in one place.
+- Pictures directory: it's also a good idea to create a directory to gather all Cookbook pictures in one place.

 ## Adding a recipe

 Click on the button *Create a recipe* and add a title and any useful information.
 If a block of information is empty, it won't be displayed in Cookbook.

-An image may be added to the recipe : the image must be previously stored on your Nextcloud instance.
+An image may be added to the recipe.
+There are multiple ways to get this done:
+- The image can be previously stored on your Nextcloud instance.
 Click on the icon on the right of the image field, and select the image.
+- The image can be loaded from a URL.
+Just type or paste the URL in the field.
+The cookbokk app will download and use the image.

-Links may be added to other recipes in *Description*, *Tools*, *Ingredients* or *Instructions* :
+Links may be added to other recipes in the fields of *Description*, *Tools*, *Ingredients*, and *Instructions*:

 - Type a `#` and select, in the pop up list, the recipe to be linked.